cofoundry-cms/Cofoundry.Docs/src/Content Management/SEO.md

-﻿*Search engine optimization* is an important consideration for most public sites.
+*Search engine optimization* is an important consideration for most public sites.
 There are a number of elements that make up a good SEO strategy which will largely be driven by non-technical considerations such as content and link building.

 For the technical side of SEO, Cofoundry has a number of tools you might find useful, however since Cofoundry is unobtrusive by nature, it's up to you to use these tools in a way that fits your SEO needs.